OpenBB-finance/OpenBB/website/content/terminal/reference/crypto/dd/liquidations.md

 ---
 title: liquidations
-description: The Liquidations page provides detailed data about crypto asset liquidations.
+description: "The Liquidations page provides detailed data about crypto asset liquidations."
   It's an easy-to-use feature of the Coinglass API with no parameters required.
 Enhance your understanding of cryptocurrency liquidations.
 keywords: